AditiSaini/TopKUserFeedTwitter/README.md

  1. The user tweets data is static
  2. The computation for the top k feeds takes place when the user requests the data
  3. The top k feeds are based only on timestamp.
 The more recent the tweet, the higher the position
+ 4. Expected answers for testing have been generated using the baseline solution by sorting and then extracting top K value

  ## **D) Methodology Adopted**
  1. Each of the csv files are converted into pandas dataframes for easier processing